This section covers:

 - We can take the integral of velocity to get position, and the integral of acceleration to get velocity.

 - The position of an object is actually a vector, since it has both a magnitude (a scalar, such as distance) and a direction.
 A change in position is a displacement, which is how far out of place the object is, compared to where it started.
-The distance it has traveled is the total amount of ground an object has covered during its motion.
+The distance it has traveled is the total amount of ground an object has covered during its motion; this is the absolute value of the displacement, and is a scalar.

 - The velocity function is the derivative of the position function, and be negative, zero, or positive.
 If the derivative (velocity) is positive, the object is moving to the right (or up, if that’s how the coordinate system is defined); if negative, it’s moving to the left (or down); if the velocity is 0, the object is at rest.
 This is also called the direction of the object.